graphile/graphile.github.io/src/pages/postgraphile/postgresql-schema-design.md

 > }
 > ```

-> **Note:** Postgres has awesome text searching capabilities, the function above uses a basic `ILIKE` [pattern matching](https://www.postgresql.org/docs/9.6/static/functions-matching.html) operator.
-If you want high quality full text searching you don’t need to look outside Postgres.
+> **Note:** Postgres has awesome text searching capabilities - if you want high quality full text searching you don’t need to look outside Postgres.
 Instead look into the Postgres [Full Text Search](https://www.postgresql.org/docs/9.6/static/textsearch.html) functionality.
-It is a great feature, but a bit much for our simple example.
+It is a great feature, but a bit much for our simple example, so we just used a simple string position function instead.

 > **Note:** Returning an array (`returns post[]`), and returning a set (`returns setof post`) are two very different things.
 When you return an array, every single value in the array will always be returned.
 However, when you return a set it is like returning a table.
 Users can paginate through a set using `limit` and `offset`, but not an array.